Knowledge base

 mysql: /opt/mysql/bin/mysql

-This guide offers solutions for errors of the type “Malicious site!
-This website has been reported as a malicious site and has been blocked based on your security preferences” ("STOP!
+This guide provides solutions to errors of the type “Malicious site!
+The website has been reported as a malicious site and has been blocked based on your security preferences” ("STOP!
 This Website Can Harm Your Computer!" in English).

 Who put this message?